ArnoAnsems/CatacombGL/README.md

 * Numerical keys - read scrolls
 * Backspace - cheat codes in Armageddon and Apocalypse
 * Tilde (~) - show log

+# Command line parameters
+* --descent Skips the game selection screen and starts Catacomb 3-D THe Descent.
+* --abyss Skips the game selection screen and starts Catacomb Abyss (registered version).
+* --armageddon Skips the game selection screen and starts Catacomb Armageddon.
+* --apocalypse Skips the game selection screen and starts Catacomb Apocalypse.
+* --abyss_sw13 Skips the game selection screen and starts Catacomb Abyss shareware v1.13
+* --ini <filename> Loads the ini file from the specified location.
+* --log <filename> Stores the log file into the specified location.

 # Additional notes
 * The original Catacomb 3D allowed the player to reconfigure movement and action keys, but CatacombGL ignores those settings.
 Instead, CatacombGL has its own keyboard/mouse configuration, which is shared across all four games.